 The UNGPs' gender guidance states that businesses should "avoid undermining women's human rights at a minimum" and "avoid exacerbating or reproducing existing discrimination against women throughout their operations".
 At the same time, they should "explore innovative ways" to promote and uphold women's international HR and "engage in advocacy to change discriminatory laws and social practices".
-The range of options offered from doing the bare minimum to advocating for transformative change makes interpretation and implementation of the UNGPs tricky to navigate, particularly for businesses with little HR expertise.

-Studies have identified gender areas for improvement in existing HRDD legislation and guidelines.13 To add onto these, more concrete, explicit guidance is needed on when businesses have a duty to act to prevent or mitigate adverse HR impacts and how they can fulfil this duty in environments with particularly ubiquitous, discriminatory social norms and power structures.
+Ultimately, gender issues are the "business" of businesses.
+However, the range of options offered from doing the bare minimum to advocating for transformative change makes interpretation and implementation of the UNGPs tricky to navigate, particularly for businesses with little HR expertise.
+It is also no surprise that they struggle to address them appropriately, when various studies have highlighted several gender areas that need improvement in existing HRDD legislation and guidelines.
+To add onto these, more concrete, explicit guidance is needed on when businesses have a duty to act to prevent or mitigate adverse HR impacts and how they can fulfil this duty in environments with particularly ubiquitous, discriminatory social norms and power structures.
 This includes how leverage should be used to catalyse positive change within third parties including contractors, suppliers, and local communities.